rjwgnr27/Filters/README.md

 application of regular expressions.

-The application can be run in interactive mode, presenting a UI with a list of regurlar expressions, and the final results of the applied filters.
-It can also be run in non-interactive "batch" mode, applyng a filter set saved from a previous interative session to an input file.
+The application can be run in interactive mode, presenting a UI with a list of regular expressions, and the final results of the applied filters.
+It can also be run in non-interactive "batch" mode, applying a filter set saved from a previous interactive session to an input file.

 ## GUI mode
 When started, the program will